faassen/katas/router.md

 ## Pass the variables along

-Now we want a version of the `hello` function that greets people by the variable `id`, like "Hello martijn!".
+We now want to support function values that take variables from the path that matched the route.
+That is, if we had a `hello` function value associated with `/user/:id`, and the path is `/user/martijn`, we want the function to return `"Hello martijn!"`.

 We also want to supports routes that have multiple variables.
-What would be a good way to get the variables from the route into the function?
+What would be a good way to get the variables from the matching path into the function?

 ## Hook it up to the web